kmahon37/plex-dvr-waker/README.md

 - [Custom Plex Installations](#cmdline-custom)

 ### Displaying help <a name="cmdline-help"></a>
 The main help screen displays the top-level help for the available commands.
-You can also view specific detailed help for each command by using the syntax: `dotnet PlexDvrWaker.dll help <command_name>`.
+You can also view specific detailed help for each command by using the syntax: `dotnet PlexDvrWaker.dll help <command_name>` or `dotnet PlexDvrWaker.dll <command_name> --help`.

 *Usage:*
 ```
 dotnet PlexDvrWaker.dll help [add-task|list|monitor]
+dotnet PlexDvrWaker.dll [add-task|list|monitor] --help
 ```

 *Example output:*